vomnes/ft_minishop/README.md

 # ft_minishop
 Rush0 of the PHP Piscine - Following your first week (5 days) of training on web, you will have to -in a weekend– create a mini e-commerce online shop.

-Our first big project in PHP Procedural in a rush of 48 hours.
+Our first big project in PHP Procedural realised during in a 48 hours rush.

 ## Features
 - Product list